cardano-foundation/CIPs/CIP-????/README.md

 ### Security Aspects

-We decided to spwan the server within the dApp to force the user to manually scan a QR code (using a wallet app) or accept an "Open with <WalletAppName>" ui dialog (in case of Universal Links or Deeplinks).
+We decided to spwan the server within the dApp to force the user to manually scan a QR code (using a wallet app) or accept an "Open with `<WalletAppName>`" ui dialog (in case of Universal Links or Deeplinks).
 This prevents the user from connecting the wallet to an unwanted dApp.
-Additionally we need to add  a few security checks to prevent a missusage of these method.
+Additionally we need to add  a few security checks to prevent a misusage of this method.

 - The wallet app needs to verifiy the origin (address) of the RPC call
-- dApps should ask the user for the permission to injected the wallet names into the window.cardano object to prevent XSS attack (Maybe using a graphical representation of the wallet app address e.g. blockies)
+- dApps should ask the user for permission to inject the wallet names into the window.cardano object to prevent XSS attack (Maybe using a graphical representation of the wallet app address e.g. blockies)

 ## Rationale